Step 7: How to apply for a job with the method nobody taught you

 The hiring manager is going to have questions, and maybe even a few concerns.
 That comes with the territory of taking the initiative and making proposals.
 Hiring managers will step in to offer course-correction in a few instances.

 And that, my friends, is perfectly fine.
-Here’s how it went with my third role out of school.
+Here’s how it went during an interview for my third role out of school, which is when I really figured out how to apply for a job.

 At first, being asked to clarify things or even being challenged on a few items made me nervous.
 I rolled back on my heels and assumed I had made a misstep that made me look unprofessional.

-I thought that every speed bump in the presentation was a chance I’d lose my chance at the job.
+Every speed bump in the presentation felt like a chance to lose the job offer.

 I thought so, anyway.
 The hiring manager said that although I was the most technically skilled candidate for the job, she had a different vision for the role.
 I saw it centered around creating and promoting content marketing, while she thought the role would be mostly about web analytics.